Skip to main content

 * `tokenType`: Token type.

-* `token`: Token issued by third-party cloud; the context for the request.
+* `token`: Token issued by your cloud; the context for the request.

 Error Responses